Degrees of comparison of adjectives and adverbs

+The degrees of comparison of adjectives and adverbs are the various forms taken by adjectives and adverbs when used to compare two or more entities (comparative degree), three or more entities (superlative degree), or when not comparing entities (positive degree) in terms of a certain property or way of doing something.

-The associated grammatical category is degree of comparison.
-The usual degrees of comparison are the positive, which simply denotes a property (as with the English words big and fully); the comparative, which indicates greater degree (as bigger and more fully); and the superlative, which indicates greatest degree (as biggest and most fully).
+The usual degrees of comparison are the positive, which denotes a certain property or a certain way of doing something without comparing (as with the English words big and fully); the comparative degree, which indicates greater degree (e.g. bigger and more fully [comparative of superiority] or as big and as fully [comparative of equality] or less big and less fully [comparative of inferiority]); and the superlative, which indicates greatest degree (e.g. biggest and most fully [superlative of superiority] or least big and least fully [superlative of inferiority]).
 Some languages have forms indicating a very large degree of a particular quality (called elative in Semitic linguistics).
-Other languages (e.g. English) can express lesser degree, e.g. beautiful, less beautiful, least beautiful.

-The comparative degrees are frequently associated with adjectives and adverbs because these words take the -er suffix or modifying word more or less. (e.g., faster, more intelligent, less wasteful).
-Comparison can also, however, appear when no adjective or adverb is present, for instance with nouns (e.g., more men than women).
-However, the usage of the word than between nouns simply denotes a comparison made and not degree of comparison comparing the intensity or the extent of the subjects.
-One preposition, near, also has comparative and superlative forms, as in Find the restaurant nearest your house.